WSDOT/PGSuper/Documentation/Common/UserGuide/Analysis Results/Analysis Results Graph.md

 Analysis Results Graph {#ug_analysis_results_graph}
 ==============================================
 The Analysis Results Graph presents analysis results in traditional engineering graph formats including moment, shear, deflection, and stress diagrams.
+There are two analysis results views, allowing you to view individual segment results prior to erection, and girder responses in the bridge after erection.

 Results can be presented for several different loadings for a specified analysis interval, or they can be shown for a specified loading as it changes over multiple analysis intervals.